 Just because the insurance company’s adjuster makes an oral statement, or the insurance company makes a decision concerning your loss, it does not necessarily mean it is a fact.
 It is not uncommon for the insurance company to misinterpret its own policy or forget to apply your states statutes and case law that may supersede their policy.
 That is where a public adjuster makes a big difference.

 If you feel a previous claim was underpaid, we will aid you in re-opening it and work diligently to get you a fairer, often bigger settlement.
 You have three years from the date of the loss to re-open a claim.

 The answer is yes.
-A public adjuster is tested, licensed, bonded, has completed continuing education, and is authorized to practice the public adjusting profession in the State of Texas.
-We are licensed by the Texas Department of Insurance just as independent adjusters who represent your insurance company.
+A public adjuster is tested, licensed, bonded, has completed continuing education, and is authorized to practice the public adjusting in the states we are licensed in.

 We do not get paid unless you do.
 Our fee is based upon a percentage of the insurance company’s settlement to you.
 There are no upfront fees for our services, and if you do not get paid, then we don’t get paid.
 It is in our best interest to look out for our clients’ interest.

 No. It is against the law in most states, and all contractors know this.
 If they are attempting to negotiate your claim, it will only slow down your recovery process and you will not get a fair settlement which could lead to shortcuts in the rebuilding process.
 If they are breaking the law and know it, what other shortcuts are they taking?